Step Two: Setup Your Unit Test File

 Importing Project Dependencies

 The beginning of your test file should import the script file being tested and module level dependencies used in your SuiteScript file.
 You can assign a name, of any value, to the script file imported.
 Use this assigned name when referencing your script throughout the test file.
-It is best practice to name imported dependencies consistent with what it will represent in the respective SuiteScript file.
+It's best practice to name imported dependencies consistently with what they'll represent in the respective SuiteScript file.

 The following example demonstrates how to import the necessary files from its location in the SuiteCloud project folder.